JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(numbers.filter(num => num > 25)); // Output: [30, 40, 50]

-Question 3: How do I search for a specific key-value pair inside an array of objects?
+Question 3: How can I search for a specific key value in an array of objects?

 const users = [